primeharbor/breaches.cloud/archetypes/incidents.md

 draft: true

 # This is not used for SEO, but allows users on the site to view incidents by keyword
-tags: ["REPLACE THIS WITH VALID TAGS"]
+tags: ["REPLACE","THIS WITH","VALID TAGS"]

 showToc: true # Do not change
-author: "Donald Trump"
+author: "First Last"
 author_url: "https://www.cnn.com/"

 # These details are used to populate the Incident Index page.